Do you want to email a picture from your phone to your digital picture frame? And allow friends & family to do the same?

 Check that you have a directory on your Pi that is called “Pictures”.
 If it’s not there yet, create it.

-The attachment-download package has a number of options but if you want a simple solution, here is what you need to know: The generic command for extracting photos from your emails is:
+The attachment-download package has several options but if you want a simple solution, here is what you need to know: The generic command for extracting photos from your emails is:

 /home/pi/.local/bin/attachment-downloader --host XXX --username XXX --password "XXX" --imap-folder Inbox --output /your-directory/ --delete --subject-regex=XXX >/home/pi/email.log 2>&1